gzoller/scala-reflection/README.md

 This feature is experimental, so use as your own risk.
 Post issues when you find them.

+## Changes from 1.x Versions:
+The 2.x series of scala-reflection goes further down the macro rabbit hole for greater performance.

+One of the biggest changes for scala-reflection 2.0+ is that all the old "Info" classes are now RType classes, and are typed, for example ScalaCaseClassRType[Person].

+> **NOTE:** If you get strange "cyclic dependency errors" this might mean your target class and your call to RType.of[] are in the same compilation unit (same file).
+Scala 3 macro reflection doesn't like this.
+Simple fix is to not define any classes you reflection within the same file as wherever you call RType.of[].

+Pre-2.x versions of scala-reflection provided a compiler plug-in.
+Adding a plug into the compiler understandably gave some users pause, and since scala-reflection caches reflected information, keeping the added complexity of the plugin wasn't warranted.

+scala-reflection 2.x now supports parameters in union or intersection types (eg. ```Foo[R,S](a: R|S)```), which was an unsupported feature in 1.x versions.

 ## Status
 At this point the library can reflect on quite a lot of things in the Scala ecosystem: